 That the premises are occupied by who is my/our

-That I will comply with the requirements set forth in Ordinance No. 513 before entry of an oral or written lease for tenancy of the above said premises.
+That I will comply with the requirements set forth in Ordinance No. _______before entry of an oral or written lease for tenancy of the above said premises.

 That a failure to comply is in violation of the Ordinance No. __and I make this Affidavit for the purpose of securing a temporary exemption from the provisions of this Rental Registration Ordinance.